Sinocalliopteryx: Classification

 Sinocalliopteryx was by its describers assigned to the Compsognathidae.

 This cladogram shows the position of Sinocalliopteryx in the Compsognathidae according to a study by dal Sasso & Maganuco in 2011:

 The large size of Sinocalliopteryx compared to its relatives is also notable, and may indicate a trend towards large size among compsognathids (a group well known for their small size compared to other, giant theropod dinosaurs), similar to the trends towards larger sizes in other dinosaurian lineages.

+In 2024, Andrea Cau published a study on the phylogenetics of Compsognathids that called the assessment of Sinocalliopteryx into question.
+The paper recovered the taxon, along with four other proposed Compsognathids in a polytomy within basal Coelurosauria.
+This polytomy notably did not include Composognathus proper, which would make none of these species Compsognathids.

+Qiu et al. (2025) also argued against the monophyly of Compsognathidae and revised the definition of the monophyletic Sinosauropterygidae within Coelurosauria as a family containing all compsognathid-like theropods from the Jehol Biota of China: Sinosauropteryx, Huadanosaurus, Huaxiagnathus and Sinocalliopteryx.
+Their phylogenetic analyses are reproduced below: